T-Systems-MMS/hyperledger-avalon-scone/avalon-scone/README.md

 - Openvino and Hospital apps are only available in hardware mode as they need CAS interaction.

-## Building and Running the worker in SCONE Hardware Mode
+## Building and Running the worker in SCONE Hardware Mode with File System and Network Shields enabled by SCONE CAS (Secure)

 - Before building and running application for SCONE HW Mode, we need to install Intel SGX driver and SCONE.